Keto flu: Symptoms and remedies

 Most experts think the symptoms stem from carb withdrawal since carbohydrates typically supply energy to the body’s cells and the brain.
 Another theory involves dehydration: When you reduce your carbohydrate intake and the body burns through its existing supply of glucose and glycogen, a substance it packs away in your muscles and liver as an alternative source of energy, your liver begins to break down fat.
 This leads to the release of compounds known as ketone bodies plus loss of water and electrolytes (namely sodium, potassium, and magnesium), minerals that conduct electrical currents and play a vital role in nerve and muscle functioning throughout the body.
 Meanwhile, low carbohydrate intake leads the pancreas to secrete less insulin, the metabolism-regulating hormone that also helps the body retain sodium.

-In sum, these processes can leave keto dieters mildly dehydrated and low in essential minerals, which could be why they feel like they’re suffering from the flu, according to Kristen Mancinelli, RDN, author of The Ketogenic Diet: A Scientifically Proven Approach to Fast, Healthy Weight Loss.
+In sum, these processes can leave those on a keto diet mildly dehydrated and low in essential minerals, which could be why they feel like they’re suffering from the flu, according to Kristen Mancinelli, RDN, author of The Ketogenic Diet: A Scientifically Proven Approach to Fast, Healthy Weight Loss.

 In theory, this makes sense: Research published in the journal Medicine & Science in Sports & Exercise in 2018 has linked a two percent loss of liquid body weight to negative effects on your cognitive functioning; this could account for some of the most common keto flu symptoms.